asvd/helios-kernel/README.md

 // module uninitializer
 uninit = function() {
     // removing objects created in initializer
-    myLibrary = null;
+    someLibrary = null;
-    delete myLibrary;
+    delete someLibrary;
 }
 ```

 If a module initializer declares a single compound object
 encapsulating all the library routines (the recommended way,
-`myLibrary` in the example above), simply clearing that object should
+`someLibrary` in the example above), simply clearing that object
-be enough, garbage collector should (hopefully) do the rest.
+should be enough, garbage collector should (hopefully) do the rest.

 ### How to convert an existing library to a Kernel module